Meet Your Local Kidney Expert

 Kidneys don’t always get the respect they deserve.
-Maybe, it’s because they’re relatively small.
-Maybe, it’s because when they’re functioning normally, we simply take them for granted.
 But, kidneys are truly impressive and the more you learn, the more you’ll understand why you want to help keep them healthy.

 Another word for kidney is renal.
 You may hear your doctor talk about renal function or read materials that mention renal failure.
 Whenever you see or hear the word renal, you will know the subject is about kidneys.